The Kingdom of Happiness: Discover Bhutan with Jodie and &BEYOND

 Throughout Jodie’s ‘Best of Bhutan’ itinerary, &BEYOND elevated each day with thoughtful surprises: sunrise breakfasts overlooking Khamsum Yulley Namgyal Chorten, riverside sundowners, and starlit dinners.
 Farm-to-table meals celebrated Bhutan’s seasons, with fresh produce from in-lodge gardens and local farmers markets reflecting the self-sufficiency that sustains Bhutanese life.

 Above all, it was the Bhutanese people who left the deepest impression.
-"They have this natural playfulness and openness.
+"They have this natural warmth, playfulness and openness.
 Kindness is at the heart of everything, and they hold their culture with such pride."
 Jodie notes.
-Whether it was monks animatedly debating, artisans painting intricate mandalas, or villagers laughing together at the archery range, their warmth and joy were unforgettable.
+Whether it was monks animatedly debating, skilled artisans creating intricate sand mandalas, or villagers laughing together at the archery range, their warmth and joy were unforgettable.

 For travellers seeking adventure, culture, and spirituality, Bhutan offers something increasingly rare: the chance to disconnect from the everyday and reconnect with something deeper.
 Jodie’s final two nights at COMO Uma Paro provided a serene conclusion, giving her time to reflect on all that she had experienced.
 “It truly is the Kingdom of Happiness, and I adored everything about it!”